Online Master’s Degrees in Clinical Mental Health Counseling

 Wake Forest University – Department of Counseling

 Wake Forest University’s master’s counseling program (MAC) offers a clinical mental health counseling concentration that puts students on the fast track to certification and industry expertise.
-Its graduates earn a 98 percent pass rate on the National Counselor Examination and a high acceptance rate in reputable doctoral programs.
+Its graduates earn a 95 percent pass rate on the National Counselor Examination based on 2020 data, along with a high acceptance rate in reputable doctoral programs.

 The curriculum focuses on eight knowledge areas: human growth and development; social and cultural foundations; helping relationships; group work; career and lifestyle development; appraisal; research and program evaluation; and professional orientation.
 Wake Forest MAC students have worked in more than 60 different community agencies, mental facilities, and schools.
 The program consists of 60 credits, a 200-hour practicum and, a 600-hour internship.